nponiros/bookmarks_manager/README.md

 * Has a list of bookmarks with each bookmark having a URL, Title, Author, Date, Description and Tags
 * Bookmarks can be added, updated and deleted
 * Tags can be added and can be assigned to bookmarks
+* Can search by bookmark title.
+The search is case insensitive but the string must match exactly

 ## Usage